 Benefits and risks of screening tests

-A wide range of screening tests are available.
+A wide range of tests are available.
 Some tests are considered to have a benefit, whereas the benefit of other tests is not so clear.
-We describe which criteria a screening test must fulfill for it to be worth having, explain important terms, and shed light on the scientific background.
+We describe which criteria a test must fulfill for it to be worth having, explain important terms, and shed light on the scientific background.

 Diagnostic tests are usually done to find out what is causing certain symptoms.
 Screening tests are different: they are done in people who do not feel ill.
 They aim to detect diseases at an early stage, before any symptoms become noticeable.
 This has the advantage of being able to treat the disease much earlier.
 However, treating a disease at an early stage only makes sense if it leads to a better health outcome than treating it at a later stage.